LukasHromadnik/FEL-UI-SZZ/PUI/03-relaxation.md

 The rules are given in priority order: earlier rules are preferred if applicable.

-Always terminate at first layer where goal node is true.
+Always terminate at the first layer where goal node is true.

 The heuristic value is the **number of marked action nodes**.